Stephen Hladik – Tau Chapter (Pennsylvania State University) – 2020 to Today

 Brother Irving L. Dillard, one of the most notable alumni of Alpha Kappa Lambda, served as National President from 1936 to 1938.
 He was a lifelong resident of Collinsville, Illinois.
 He was initiated into the Gamma Chapter in 1924.
 After his graduation, he began his journalism career with the St. Louis Post Dispatch, the paper he worked for as a paperboy in his youth.
 He was one of the first nine Neiman Fellows to Study at Harvard in 1938.

 During World War II Brother Dillard served Gen. Dwight D. Eisenhower’s staff and was later assigned to a unit attached to Gen. George C. Patton’s Third Army in Germany.
 He was awarded American, French, and British Military Honors for his service.
-After his honorable discharge in 1947, he attended the University of Chicago and earned a degree and studied law.
+After his honorable discharge in 1947, he attended the University of Chicago and earned a degree, and studied law.
 He took up the post of journalism professor at Princeton University from 1963 until 1973 and in 1974 was appointed the first director of the Illinois Department of Aging.

-Outside of his professional life, he had been a great alumni and supporter of both Alpha Kappa Lambda and the University of Illinois.
+Outside of his professional life, he had been a great alumnus and supporter of both Alpha Kappa Lambda and the University of Illinois.
 This was never more prevalent when he received two million votes in the State of Illinois to be elected to the Board of Trustees to his Alma mater.
 He has various honors and honorary degrees attached to his name.
 In 1960 he received Alpha Kappa Lambda’s Alumni Distinguished Service Award.

 Brother Dillard entered the Omega Chapter on October 9, 2002.